itouchdennis/nvidiaLinuxGamemode/README.md

 Make sure gamemode and kdialog are installed.<br />
 You could use the install_dependencies.sh to install them, or just<br />
 $ yay -S gamemode kdialog<br />
+you may want to use apt or flatpak if you havent AUR package installer

 ## Usage